 It is basically, performed with the intent to check that whether the developed software is built as per pre-decided software requirement specifications (SRS) and if it caters to fulfil the customers' actual needs in the real environment.

 Both, the verification and validation is a software testing activity, and verification is followed by the validation.
 Validation is usually carried out at the end of the software development.

 Validation is an actual testing performed on the software product.
 It gives answer to our query of "Are we developing the right software product?"
 Further, it also ensures the identification of defects that were got missed during the verification process.

-As told earlier, validation is the actual testing performed on the software product.
-Thus, it requires proper testing strategy to follow.
+As stated earlier, validation is the actual testing performed on the software product.
+Thus, it requires proper testing strategy.
 According to ISO/IEC 12207:2008, validation process includes: